-QUESTION ONE (40 MARKS)
+QUESTION ONE [COMPULSORY] (30 MARKS)

-a) Define the term petty cash book and briefly discuss the imprest system of maintaining the petty cashbook .
-(5 marks)
+- a) Define the term petty cash book and briefly discuss the imprest system of maintaining the petty cashbook .
+(5 marks) - b) Briefly state and explain FIVE timing differences resulting from the bank statement that may prompt an accountant or a manager to prepare a bank reconciliation statement

-- b) Briefly state and explain five timing differences resulting from the bank statement that may prompt an accountant or a manager to prepare a bank reconciliation statement(5 marks) - c) State and explain users of accounting information and the kind of information that they are interested in (5 marks) - d) Briefly explain the Accounting cycle (5 1/2 marks) - e) Highlight the seven rules of making entries in ledger Accounts marks) - f) What are the benefits of cashflow statements(6marks) - g) List any 10 International Accounting Standards(IASs) (5 marks) - h) Explain the procedure of Disposal of Assets by sale (5marks)
+(10 marks) - c) State and explain users of accounting information and the kind of information that they are interested in.
+(7 marks) - d) Briefly explain the Accounting cycle (5 marks) - e) Highlight the rules of making entries in ledger Accounts.
+(3 marks)

-QUESTION TWO
+QUESTION TWO [20 MARKS]